crowdbotics/modules/modules/django-social-auth/django_social_auth/social_auth/README.md

         }
     }
     ```
+- If adding multiple `client_id` then web or android for ios should be first then ios client id.
+- client ids should be comma separated like that `"<client_id>,<client_id>"`.

-- Save the settings.py file and commit everything to Github
+- Save the settings.py file and commit everything to GitHub
 - On your apps admin panel, go to Social applications and create a new application for apple, adding the following
   values:
     - Provider: Apple